Who Has The Most Affordable Travel Insurance?

 If you are a frequent traveler or plan to take several trips per year, you can often save money by purchasing an annual travel insurance policy.
 Annual travel insurance has a higher upfront cost but is cheaper in the long run when broken down to a per-day cost.
 These policies are mainly medical-only policies but some may include limited trip cancellation protections as well.

 If you're traveling with 10+ people, group travel insurance policies are the best option for saving money.
-These plans are often cheaper as a whole thanks to group rates which come with lower premiums per person.
+These plans are often cheaper as a whole thanks to group rates, which come with lower premiums per person.

 At Squaremouth, one of our core values is to help travelers find the right policy for them at the lowest possible price.
 If you need assistance getting great coverage for less, our customer service team is just a phone call away at 1-800-240-0369.

 Every travel insurance provider employs their own method for calculating premiums in an attempt to appeal to a specific target demographic.
-This explains why you may see a wide range of prices for plans that offer very similar coverage.
+For example, some providers may offer lower rates for travelers taking short domestic trips, while others may charge more for high-risk international itineraries that include adventure activities.

-If you're selecting between two or more plans that meet your unique coverage needs, we recommend opting for the lower priced plan.
+These different approaches explain why you may see a wide range of prices for plans that offer very similar coverage.
+If you're selecting between two or more plans that meet your unique coverage needs, we recommend opting for the lower-priced plan.

-No, travel insurance is a highly regulated industry and it is illegal for providers to offer discounts to their customers.
+No, travel insurance is a highly regulated industry, and it is illegal for providers to offer discounts to their customers.
 With this in mind, exercise caution if you come across promotional offers or coupon codes relating to travel insurance policies.

 The cheapest type of coverage you can buy for a trip is travel medical insurance.
 Unlike comprehensive coverage, these plans do not provide any type of protection for your prepaid, non-refundable trip costs.